-The fund financial statements of the Village of Plandome Heights have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to government units.
+The fund financial statements of the Village of Plandome Heights have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the Village's accounting policies are described below.
+The significant accounting policies of the Village are described below.